bugguide/developer-docs/How BugGuide Works With Images.md

 ## Derivative Images ##

 Because Drupal core doesn't know about our scalable image storing, we have to tell it.

+There are two main cases when we have to step in.

 A core hack to core image.module detects when the original image is being requested and slips in the correct URI.